We’ve put together some commonly asked questions to give you more information about us.

 We have been instructed as experts in higher education law by solicitors, embassies, and private clients and, in addition to our work in universities, regularly appear in civil and criminal courts and tribunals across the country.

-So yes, we are usually well equipped to help with your university problem.
+So yes, we are usually well placed to help with your university problem.

 What actually is a barrister?